kubernetes-sigs/gateway-api/geps/gep-3798/index.md

 ### What
  This GEP proposes the addition of Client IP-based session persistence to the Gateway API.
 This feature will allow Gateway API implementations to ensure that requests originating from a specific client IP address (or a subnet defined by an IP mask) are consistently routed to the same backend endpoint for a configurable duration.
 This aims to provide a standardized and centralized mechanism for client IP persistence across various Gateway API implementations.

  As mentioned in the [GEP-1619](https://gateway-api.sigs.k8s.io/geps/gep-1619/#api), `SessionPersistence` can be applied via `BackendLBPolicy` and `RouteRule` API.
 Similar [edge case behaviour](https://gateway-api.sigs.k8s.io/geps/gep-1619/#edge-case-behavior) and [API Granularity](https://gateway-api.sigs.k8s.io/geps/gep-1619/#api-granularity) for ClientIP Persistence type should be applicable as well.

+ An important addition/difference compared to [GEP-1619](https://gateway-api.sigs.k8s.io/geps/gep-1619) is that the identity of the backend assigned to a client (or a group of clients in the same subnet) is stored on the server (load balancer / gateway) side as opposed to the client side.

 ## Goals